 From today, my son has access to over 2,000 tracks at perfect CD quality.
 I have educated him about safe listening levels.
 I very much hope that his experience is the model for portable music in the future.
 I urge anyone reading this to put quality first: invest in your ears and your health by buying enough storage to rip uncompressed - or if you must compress, use only lossless codecs.
 That way you will enjoy the full richness of the music you love, listening will be a relaxing experience instead of hard work, and your digital music will be truly future-proof.

-How to leverage networking and customer advocacy to build your brand
+How to use networking and customer advocacy to build your brand community

 -